trixi-framework/HOHQMesh.jl/docs/src/CheatSheet.md

-# HQMTool CheatSheet

-Workflow:
+# Commands Cheat Sheet

+This provides a quick reference for the syntax of the interactive construction of boundary curves, background grid, etc.
+When possible, the commands presented below give generic versions of the function calls, e.g., for creating a new curve or adding the curve to a boundary chain.
+The script `interactive_outer_boundary_generic.jl` in the `examples` folder constructs an identical example mesh as shown in the [Guided tour](@ref) using generic function calls.

+A thorough description of the functions can be found in the [API](@ref) section.

+The general workflow of the interactive mesh functionality within a REPL session is

 1. Create a project
 2. Add boundary curves
-4. Add a background grid
+3. Add a background grid
-3. Add manual refinement (if desired)
+4. Add manual refinement (if desired)
 5. Generate mesh

 ## Project